Your journey begins here. Learn more about requirements, expectations, and deadlines for admission to UL Lafayette’s Graduate School.

 When you submit your application, you are responsible for ensuring that you meet the admissions requirements.
 You are officially admitted only when you receive written notice from the Dean of the Graduate School.
 Correspondence from a department or faculty member does not guarantee your admission to UL Lafayette.
 The University is in compliance with all federal laws pertaining to discrimination.

-These are our preferred GPA, GRE/GMAT, and TOEFL/IELTS expectations for unconditional graduate admission.
+Below are our preferred GPA, GRE/GMAT (required by some programs), and TOEFL/IELTS expectations for unconditional graduate admission.